Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Webcast Event (for member-supporters)

-Brief description: The six sessions of teachings given during the 32nd Annual Namo Buddha Seminar in April 2025, recorded by Thrangu Media at Thrangu Tashi Yangtse Monastery, Namo Buddha, Nepal, are in English and will be available to view by the end of the day (Nepal time) on November 11th, 2025.
+Brief description: The six sessions of teachings, given during the 32nd Annual Namo Buddha Seminar in April 2025 and recorded by Thrangu Media at Thrangu Tashi Yangtse Monastery, Namo Buddha, Nepal, are given in English.

 Event details: ‘The Torch of True Meaning’ by the great master and scholar Jamgon Kongtrul Lodro Thaye gives clear and concise instruction on the preliminary and main practices of Mahamudra meditation.
 As stated in the foreword by H.H. the 17th Karmapa Ogyen Trinley Dorje: